 In Quebec, the classic Irish Shepherd’s Pie takes on a new name: Pâté Chinois.
 But, don’t let the name or simple ingredients fool you.
 It is still an incredibly easy and tasty comfort-food casserole.

-Growing up, I loved when my mom would make Pâté Chinois.
-It had been a staple in her household growing up, and it became a staple in ours.
 I loved hearing her pronounce the French Canadian name too.
 It reminded me of when we would stay at her parent’s house, and I would listen to my grandparents speaking French to each other in the early morning before we all got out of bed.

 Growing up, the meaning of Pâté Chinois was a bit lost in translation for us.
 No one in our family really knew why the French Canadians called their version of Shepherd’s Pie Chinese Pie.